 - 1. Clean out your wallet and purse.
 Conduct a thorough clean-up of your wallet.
 Remove any unnecessary credit cards, your Social Security card, and other unneeded documents that could compromise your identity if lost or stolen. - 2.
 Hold your mail and newspaper.
 Ask your Post Office or a trusted neighbor to hold your mail for you.
 Mail left in an unlocked mailbox is a goldmine for identity thieves.
 Mail and newspaper pile-up also sends a signal to potential burglars that your house is vacant. - 3.
 Connect to the Internet with care.
 Be very careful using Wi-Fi networks to go online.
 Most Wi-Fi hotspots are unsecured and unencrypted, so you will need to take additional steps to protect your privacy.
 If you are using cyber-cafés, hotel business centers, or other public access Internet facilities, be aware that "keyloggers" (software that can track your keystrokes) may be tracking you.
 Public access facilities may use servers that aren't encrypted.
 Therefore, you should avoid accessing any sensitive information from a public computer. - 4.
+Where are you charging your devices?
+The USB cord used to charge your phone is also used to send data from your phone to other devices.
+By plugging it into charging station (airport, plane, mall), which could have a computer hidden behind it, you could be risking that your information could be sent to that device.
+You should also avoid connecting your mobile device via USB to a rental car's entertainment system just for charging.
+Use the cigarette lighter adapter instead so you don't have to worry about your personal info being stored in a car that's not yours. - 5.
 Use the hotel room safe.
 Do not leave your wallet or any documents containing personal information in your hotel room unattended.
 Considering how many people have access, hotel rooms can be relatively unsecure.